sztal/pybdm/README.rst

 do not yield any regular statistical patterns that can be captured with more traditional tools based on probability theory and information theory.

-Currently 1D and 2D binary arrays are supported, but this may be extended to higher dimensionalities and more complex alphabets in the future.
+Currently 1D and 2D binary arrays are supported, as well as 1D arrays with 4, 5, 6 and 9 discrete symbols.

-BDM and the necessary parts of the algorithmic information theory it is based on are described in :cite:`soler-toscano_calculating_2014` and :cite:`zenil_decomposition_2018`.
+BDM and the necessary parts of the algorithmic information theory it is based on are described in `this article <https://www.mdpi.com/1099-4300/20/8/605>`_.

 Installation